| Sources of electromagnetic

 doing when we use an EMF meter to evaluate our electromagnetic environment.
 It

 really doesn't make much sense.
+The problem is that we’ve

 never seen, felt, tasted, smelled, or heard electromagnetic waves.
 We don’t have